AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 Authorization consists of the following steps:

 1. The requestor sends a request to an OCS resource.
-2. A gateway service examines the access token of the requestor to validate the token.
-3. The gateway service routes the request to the appropriate OCS resource.
+2. OCS examines the access token of the requestor to validate the token and routes the request to the appropriate OCS service.
-4. The resource examines the user’s assigned role and correlates the role against its access control list.
+4. The service responsible for the OCS resource examines the user’s assigned role and correlates the role against its access control list.
 The ACL defines an access level to the resource for each role.
 5. The resource grants that level of access to the user.

 ![OCS](images/how-does-ocs-work/authorization.png)